sandbochs/negamax/README.md

 ### Ruby implentation of Negamax #####

-OneToNGame lets the player choose to play up to N. It also lets the player choose to go first or second.
+In progress
+Take everything and implement Tic Tac Toe.
+Implement TicTacToeNode
+~~Implement command-line UI~~
+Would like to memoize board values
+Would like to prune branches already traversed
+Would like to identify matching rotations and reflections and prune those branches aswell

 OneToNGame2 calculcates all node values then stores it in a hash.
 The AI references the hash for each turn instead of traversing the game tree again.

-~~Need to figure out how to caluclate all the node.values only once instead of~~ ~~calculating all children.values every turn.~~
+~~Need to figure out how to caluclate all the node.values only once instead of calculating all children.values every turn.~~
-Implemented!

-Would like to implement Alpha Beta pruning.

-<In progress> Take everything and implement Tic Tac Toe.
-Implented Tic Tac Toe node!
-Need to fix the winning logic to lose... when a player receives a "winning" board that means he lost
+OneToNGame lets the player choose to play up to N. It also lets the player choose to go first or second.

+OneToTenGame is a two player game where player one starts with 0 and decides to add 1 or 2.
+Player two then receives the 0 board + 1 or 2 depending on what player one added.
+The first player to add to 10 or over loses.